ericoporto/ags-manual-wiki/TemplateBASS.md

 Show and hide the inventory when the mouse cursor y value is less than this value.

-The default value is `0` (effectively disabled in favour of PopupProportional).
+The default value is `0` (effectively disabled in favor of PopupProportional).